am2222/gt-process-external/process-external/docs/external.rst

 In case there are input raster layers and a region cellsize is not provided, it will also be inferred from those layers.
 The minimum cellsize of all input raster layers will be used.

 Most parameters except layers are optional, like string values or numerical ones, since there is a default value to use.
-In the case of a parameter to select from a list of possible ones, the first option is used in case a valu for that parameter is not provided.
+In the case of a parameter to select from a list of possible ones, the first option is used in case a value for that parameter is not provided.

+Parameters reprenting outputs do not have to be set.
+Outputs stored in temporary files, and the GeoTools-GRASS interface will take care of deleting them when necessary.
+As it is explained next, for a single output file, several intermediate files will be generated as well, but you do not have to worry about that.

 Internal mechanism of the GeoTools-GRASS interface
 ---------------------------------------------------------